 To assess publication bias, we will first generate funnel plots of the individual estimates underpinning each pooled estimate as an initial method of exploring small study publication bias, for continuity with previous work.
 However, this method is now considered an unreliable way of testing for publication bias - for example because funnel plot interpretation is subjective, funnel plot shape is heavily influenced by the relatively arbitrary choice of method used to construct the plot, and funnel plot inspection is prone to mistakenly detecting bias where studies are heterogeneous (Sterne, Gavaghan and Egger, 2000; Tang and Liu, 2000; Terrin et al., 2003).
-Therefore, we will formally assess small study publication bias for each pooled estimate using the more quantitative method of Egger's regression, correcting our estimates for this if detected, following the method of Nakagawa et al. (2022).
+Therefore, we will formally assess small study publication bias for each pooled estimate using the more quantitative method of Nakagawa et al., (2022).
 Results of this more quantitative analysis/correction will still be interpreted with caution, however, given the limitations of even this quantitative test (Sterne, Gavaghan and Egger, 2000).

-Time-lag publication bias will be also assessed for each pooled estimate and accounted for if detected - again following the regression method of Nakagawa et al. (2022).
+Time-lag publication bias will be also assessed for each pooled estimate and accounted for if detected - again following the regression method of Nakagawa et al., (2022).
 Time-lag publication bias tests test for a relationship between reported estimates of the association/effect and the year of the study/publication from whence they are derived.
 A negative relationship is theoretically expected to occur because more "exciting", big effects are more likely to be published earlier on in the timeline of research on a particular question.
 However, in this context declines or increases in reported estimates of association over time could also be indicative of changing wastewater management practices, awareness, or climate, for example.
-We will therefore also consider these alternative explanations when interpreting our time-lag publication bias test results and look for additional circumstantial evidence to support the idea of publication bias (see 'Confidence in cumulative evidence'; Supplementary Data 19).
+We will therefore also consider these alternative explanations when interpreting our time-lag publication bias test results and look for additional circumstantial evidence to support the idea of publication bias (see 'Confidence in cumulative evidence'; Supplementary Information 10).